Close Menu

 HOW TO APPLY FOR PRESUMPTIVE DISABILITY BENEFITS

 You apply for presumptive disability benefits when you file your application for SSI.
-For some conditions, the local SSA office is able to make a presumptive disability determination.
-In other cases, Disability Determination Services (DDS), which is the agency responsible for making all SSI disability decisions, must look at your case.
-DDS can make presumptive disability determinations as well.
-They can do so even for impairments that aren’t on the above list.
+For some conditions, the local SSA office is able to make a decision.
+In other cases, DDS, which is the agency responsible for making all SSI decisions, must look at your case.
+DDS can make presumptive decisions as well.
+They can do so even for medical conditions that aren’t on the above list.

 Please note that SSI payments are different than SSD payments.
 The monthly amount of Social Security Disability payments is based upon your work history.
 In other words, you work and pay taxes.
-In return, if you become and disabled, then you receive SSD disability payments.
+In return, if you cannot work due to a severe medical condition, then you receive SSD payments.
 With SSD benefits, it doesn’t matter how much money you have in savings or how many expensive assets you own.
-You can still get SSD.
+You can still get SSDI benefits on a monthly basis.

 For example, you could own a Lamborghini and a yacht and still qualify for SSD benefits.
-Find out more here about the definition of work and substantial gainful activity.
-Likewise, SSD benefits have an expiration date called the date last insured.
-Find out more here about how the date last insured can impact your disability benefits.
+Find out more here about how the SSA defines work.
+Likewise, SSD benefits have an important date called the date last insured.
+Find out more here about how the date last insured can impact your SSD benefits.
+There is also a five month waiting period in almost all SSDI cases.

-By contrast, SSI payments are tied to your assets.
-For example, if you have $10,000 in your savings accounts at the bank, it will make you ineligible for SSI benefits.
+SSI payments, however, are tied to your assets.
+For example, if you have $10,000 in your savings accounts at the bank, you cannot get SSI benefits.
 SSI benefits are for people who have never had a job.
-Or, they are for children with disabilities.
+Or, they are for children with severe medical conditions.
 Also, they are for those who have low incomes who had a job.
-For example, a job like a waitress who mostly relies on tips for income.
+For example, a job like a baggage handler who mostly relies on tips for income.

 presumptive disability veterans day soldier in front of flag